Sinking of the SS City of Benares: The attack

-The CORB children had been put to bed at 8:00, but some of their escorts were still awake.
-Mary Cornish, forty-one, an accomplished pianist and piano teacher, went back to the dining room for her own dinner.
-There, she lingered over a cup of coffee, chatting with chief escort, Marjorie Day, who was fifty-three.
+The CORB children had been put to bed at 8:00 PM, but some of their escorts were still awake.
+Mary Cornish (age 41), an accomplished pianist and piano teacher, went back to the dining room for her own dinner.
+There, she lingered over a cup of coffee, chatting with the chief escort, Marjorie Day (age 53).
 There was a lull in the storm and the two went up on deck to take a stroll.
 Cornish had only a thin skirt, blouse, and sleeveless jacket, so the walk on deck was quite chilly.
 Another escort, Sybil Gilliat-Smith, a twenty-five-year-old artist and preschool teacher, soon joined them and the three women sang songs on the deck.
 The women began to sing Christmas carols, despite the fact that the holiday was nearly one hundred days away.
 At about 9:50 PM, the three women separated (the storm was picking back up again) and went their own ways.

-Heinrich Bleichrodt, the commander of U-48, watched the liner ploughing through the waves.
+Heinrich Bleichrodt, the commander of U-48, watched the liner plowing through the waves.
 He had angled the submarine forward from the Benares, so she was sailing towards him.
 He ordered two torpedoes fired at approximately 10:00 PM, but he had overestimated his angle on the bow, and both torpedoes sped past the Benares.
 None of the lookouts in the convoy noticed the torpedo tracks.